Updates & Notifications

 The online format is taught entirely online, with no scheduled meeting times (asynchronous).
 This format can utilize both web meeting tools for scheduled meeting times or other online components.
 This is accomplished through the use of Canvas and accessed by students through the Avila University webpage.
 Students typically have weekly assignments and activities that must be completed by identified deadlines.

 Some professors have set their class format as a combination of the above formats.
-The hybrid format utilizes online components, scheduled meetings using web meeting tools, and/or face-to-face meetings on campus.
-Face-to-face meetings held in classrooms will accommodate for social distancing.
+The hybrid format utilizes online components, scheduled meetings using web meeting tools, and/or face-to-face meetings on campus with changes to space to accommodate social distancing, required personal protection equipment for students and faculty, and other safety precautions to reduce the risk within the learning environment.
+In some cases, this may require moving a class to a larger classroom or may cap a class at a smaller capacity.
+Please check your schedule one week prior to the beginning of classes to see if your location has changed.
 Your individual professors will inform you of the specific details on how their class will be delivered.

 In order to meet the social distancing and personal protection equipment guidelines set by the City of Kansas City and other public health agencies, Avila University may need to alter class formats this fall.